On the complexity of cusped non-hyperbolicity: Abstract

 \section{Abstract}

-We show that the problem of showing that a cusped 3-manifold $M$ is not hyperbolic is in \NP, assuming {\sc $S^3$ recognition} is in \coNP.
+We show that the problem of showing that a cusped 3-manifold $M$ is not hyperbolic is in \NP{}, assuming {\sc $S^3$ recognition} is in \coNP{}.
+To this end, we show that {\sc Irreducible toroidal recognition} lies in \NP{}.
+Along the way we unconditionally recover {\sc Satellite knot recognition} lying in \NP{}.
+This was previously known only assuming the Generalized Riemann Hypothesis.
 Our key contribution is to certify closed essential normal surfaces as essential in polynomial time in compact orientable irreducible $\partial$-irreducible triangulations.
+Our work is made possible by recent work of Lackenby showing several basic decision problems in 3-manifold topology are in \NP{} or \coNP{}.